Photo: Melker Dahlstrand/

 #3 Speaking Swedish helps (no, really?)

 SFI courses are offered through each local municipality’s adult continuing education program (kommunal vuxenutbildning, or komvux) so you will need to contact your local municipality.
-You’ll find a contact list of Sweden’s 290 municipalities here.
+Here’s a contact list of Sweden’s 290 municipalities.

 #4 Get your shopping done before 17:00, if you can

 Many stores close early, especially at weekends.
 You’ll be hard-pressed to find a store open past ten in the evening that isn’t a petrol station.
-It’s worth keeping in mind that since many Swedes are done with their regular jobs around five you’ll likely be battling crowds to get your shopping done between five and half past six.
+It’s worth keeping in mind that since many Swedes are done with their regular jobs around five it’s likely that you’ll be battling crowds to get your shopping done between five and half past six.

 #5 You will squeeze food out of toothpaste tubes